mlemgroup/mlem-stats/README.md

 }
 ```

-# Output Files
+## Output Files

-## `instances_by_score.json`
+### `instances_by_score.json`

 This list is used by Mlem for the instance-searching feature.
-It is a list of instances (stored in the format described above).
+It is a list of instances stored in the format described above.
 The list of instances is sorted by a 'score' value, which is determined by data.lemmyverse.net.

 An instance is excluded from the list if: